-It’s January and so many of us suffer with the January Blues.
+So many of us suffer with the January Blues and we have just survived the month.
 It is little wonder that this is the best time of year for travel agents as we all start thinking about a little sunshine to look forward to.

 As many children return to school after the Christmas holidays and my husband returns to work and we all settle back into our normal routine, I can certainly see similarities between the January Blues and the Baby Blues.